A Solar Photovoltaic system typically consists of three parts.

 Solar modular panels.

-Each panel consists of many separate photovoltaic cells connected together in one unit.
+Each panel consists of either 60 or 72 separate photovoltaic cells connected together in one unit.
 Each cell uses silicon based semi-conductors to convert daylight into electricity.
 Silicon is the eighth most common element found in the universe and is widely used in everything from glass to computer micro-chips.
 A group of panels making up a system is called an array.
 When installed, solar panels make no noise, have no emissions and are virtually maintenance free over their life of 25 years or more.
 The electricity they generate could be considered both renewable and free.

-collects the direct current (DC) produced by the solar array and converts it to alternating current (AC) which we use in our homes, and industry.
+collects the direct current (DC) produced by the solar array and converts it to alternating current (AC) which we use in our business and homes.
 The inverter additionally controls the array ensuring that it is always operating at the correct voltage and immediately shutting the system down safely if any fault is detected.
 The inverter displays the output of the system both locally and remotely if required.
 In a typical installation the system is frequently generating more electricity than you are using in your home, farm or factory in which case the surplus electricity is "exported” out of the system onto the National Grid.
 At night, or when your demand for electricity is greater than the amount your solar PV system is generating, you simply import the additional electricity you need to meet your demand.

 The mounting system